shahamer/maximum-biclique-benchmark/Datasets/random/README.md

 If you wish to use the code, please cite the following paper:
-_On finding the maximum edge biclique in a bipartite graph: a subspace clustering approach_ [[1]](https://github.com/shahamer/maximum-biclique-benchmark#references).
+"_On finding the maximum edge biclique in a bipartite graph: a subspace clustering approach_" [[1]](https://github.com/shahamer/maximum-biclique-benchmark#references).

 # Datasets